 *Note: This one has licorice root in it.

-Does tea help you sleep better?
-The answer is 100% yes — if you enjoy it as a ritual.
+If you enjoy the nightly ritual of filling up your favorite mug before bedtime — in the same way some people like to wind down with a good book or apply an extensive skincare routine — continue to enjoy it as it transitions you to a relaxed state.
 The process of making and drinking the beverage to fuel and care for yourself is part of why it helps you prepare for a good night’s rest.

 “It’s that ritualization,” Stevens affirms.
 “I like the idea of doing the same set of actions in the same order every night to get ready for sleep.
 And if that does involve tea, that's a great start.”